 Speaking of presidential campaigns, President Donald Trump’s campaign denied reports of a rift with Jones Day this week.

-Feldman changed into the special consultant for Afghanistan and Pakistan on the U.S. State Department at some point of President Barack Obama’s administration and was a foremost adviser to Secretaries of State Hillary Clinton and John Kerry.
+Feldman changed into the special consultant for Afghanistan and Pakistan at the U.S. State Department at some point during President Barack Obama’s administration and was a foremost adviser to Secretaries of State Hillary Clinton and John Kerry.